ivan-kopylove/java-incubator/readme.md

 I'm focused on delivering value rather than a boilerplate.

-Anyway, modules' names narrow the scope of what's inside.
+Anyway, modules' names narrow the scope enough of what's inside.